bzotto/sphere2bin/SPHERE_FORMAT.md

 - (raw data) binary data for this block.
 The count of these bytes is equal to the count stored above, plus one.
 (There are thus no "zero-length" blocks.)
 - (**1** byte) end-of-transmission marker.
 Constant value `0x17`
 - (**1** byte) checksum byte (see below).
 - (**3** bytes) final trailer bytes.
-(Generally same value as the checksum, just repeated three more times, but not validated as such.)
+(In practice usually the same value as the checksum, just repeated three more times.)

 The checksum is just a trivial 8-bit sum across the data portion (only).
 The 8-bit counter rolls over when it overflows. _"Check sum"_ indeed!

+The final trailer bytes are in practice optional and appear to have been in some cases omitted; default Sphere firmware will write them out, but they are not validated on read as long as the checksum matches.

-A cassette can have more than one of these blocks present on the tape, which are differentiated by the user by the "name".
+There is no overall "catalog" structure for a cassette.
+A cassette can have multiple blocks present on the tape, which are typically differentiated to the user by the "name".

 ### Note on synchronization